mhoehle/hoehleatsu.github.io/_posts/2016-05-22-proofCalculation.md

 way to quality-control critical code & analysis segments.

-Formalizing the validation task into mathematical notation, let's assume the report of interest consists of a total of \\(N\\) numbers.
+Formalizing the validation task into mathematical notation, let's assume the report of interest consists of a total of $N$ numbers.
 These numbers have a hierarchical structure, e.g., they relate to various parts of the analysis or are part of individual tables.
 Error search is performed along this hierarchical structure.
-Good proofcalculation strategies follow the principles of software testing -- for example it may be worthwhile to remember **Pareto's law**: 80 percent of the error are found in 20 percent of the modules to test.
+Good proofcalculation strategies follow the principles of software testing - for example it may be worthwhile to remember **Pareto's law**: 80 percent of the error are found in 20 percent of the modules to test.
 In other words: keep looking for errors at places where you already found some.
 Further hints on a well structured debugging